JuliBu/BingoTicketGen/README.md

 Each ticket consists of a 3x9 matrix where the numbers are arranged to adhere to the rules of the Bingo game (1-90).

 ## Usage
 Make sure you have Python installed on your system.
-You also need reportlab for generating pdfs.
+You also need reportlab (pip package) for generating pdfs.
 Clone or copy the script and run it.
 You can adjust the number of tickets to generate by modifying the num_tickets_to_generate variable.
 ## Functions